Friday, 7 February 2025

 Sealed Empire, by Norbert Zsivicz.

-My two highly literary reads were:
+My three literary reads were:

 Little, Big, by John Crowley.